SoloPayne/Drum-Kit-challenge/README.md

 # Drum-Kit-challenge
 This is a JS Challenge.
 Click on the drums to make sounds.
-Yipeee!!